 Benefits of Baking Soda for Skin

-What it does: "When mixed with water, baking soda is awesome for getting rid of blackheads.
-You can put the mixture on the nose after the shower and all the blackheads come right out!
-It’s best for congested skin," says Vargas.
+Baking soda (sodium bicarbonate) is a chemical compound that wields anti-inflammatory and antimicrobial properties.
+As such, "It’s best for congested skin," comments Vargas.
+It's a known ingredient in cleansers and exfoliants to treat acne.
+"When mixed with water, baking soda is awesome for getting rid of blackheads.
+You can put the mixture on the nose after the shower, and all the blackheads come right out," she says.

-1 tsp. baking soda
+- 1 teaspoon baking soda